numoonchld/numoonchld.github.io/_posts/2019-01-18-generate-an-express-app.md

 ### Serve:

-run the app in the CLI using
+begin serving the app by
 ```
 npm run devstart
 ```
-watch the CLI after running this for errors; *morgan* package with `dev` level logging is enabled by default in the auto-generated `app.js` file
+watch the CLI for errors; (*morgan* package with `dev` level logging is enabled by default in the auto-generated `app.js` file)

-if no errors exist in the app, the served app can be locally accessed with a browser @ `localhost:3000`
+if no errors are thrown, the served app can be locally accessed with a browser @ `localhost:3000`

 to end the app server, hit `Ctrl + C` in the CLI

 to run app without *nodemon*, use
 ```
 npm start
 ```
-make sure app loads the default index content without errors in the CLI
+make sure app serves the default index.pug content @ `localhost:3000` without errors in the CLI